muhammadNassef/Django-Projects/README.md

 just a simulation for a small-medium car rental Company.

-Note: The App still under development, Try sign up and login from [here >> Latest Work](https://muhammadnassef.pythonanywhere.com/index/)
+Note: The App still under development, Try to sign up and login from [here >> Latest Work](https://muhammadnassef.pythonanywhere.com/index/)